Resources for day-to-day wellbeing

 Follow this link Primary Care Coaching – Link to Assets to a range of resources, including social media assets, a video, PDF case studies and posters, website and email banners

 NHSEI has funded the development and ongoing delivery of a mental health and wellbeing hub to support staff who work in West Yorkshire & Harrogate HCP organisations – free of charge, across all sectors.
 The hub brings together individual therapeutic services with mechanisms and services that emphasise prevention and developing a culture of wellbeing including a team of psychologists and psychological therapists trained to deal with trauma, stress and burnout; depression and anxiety.

 E-Learning for Health Training Modules - Looking after yourself

-Academy of Medical Royal Colleges advice regarding sleep during the Coronavirus outbreak
+Academy of Medical Royal Colleges advice regarding sleep, developed during the Coronavirus outbreak

-The Royal College of Nurses has guidance on self-care during COVID-19 and a counselling service.
+The Royal College of Nurses has guidance on supporting your mental wellbeing.

 Resilient Practice raises awareness of the importance of personal resilience in modern life and includes a Resilience Gap Analysis Tool and opportunities to improve self-awareness.

 Joyful Doctor provides free support resources for doctors and medical students.

 NHS Employers has developed resources to support staff wellbeing

 Resources for the general public